Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 ### Error: Bad Request: Invalid request body: 1 validation error for ValidateCriticalServiceCmStaticType

-If a new critical service of type other than 'Deployment' or 'StatfulSet' is added through craycli then this error is encountered.
+If a new critical service of type other than 'Deployment' or 'StatefulSet' is added through Cray CLI then this error is encountered.

 Example: